-Jack Daniel’s Distillery, May 2007.
+May 2007.
 I’ll never forget my amazing day trip to the charming little American town of Lynchburg, Tennessee.
 Even the drive over from Nashville was memorable, our two-hour journey taking us through a fascinating section of The Bible Belt, with its unchanging panorama of painted farmhouses, manicured hedges, white picket fences and pocket-sized churches.
 On arrival in Lynchburg, we headed straight to The Jack Daniel’s Distillery for our free tour of America’s oldest distillery.
-The woman pictured above was our friendly guide, a non-nonsense Tennessee gal with an accent so thick my then fiancé could barely understand a word the woman was saying.
+The woman pictured above was our friendly guide, a plain speaking Tennessee gal with an accent so thick my then fiancé could barely understand a word she was saying.

-Moore County Jail Museum, May 2007.
-After the Jack Daniel’s Tour, our merry party spent an hour or so wandering around the town itself and soon found ourselves drawn to the amusing Moore County Jail Museum.
+May 2007.
+After the Jack Daniel’s Distillery Tour our merry party spent an hour or so wandering around the town itself and soon found ourselves drawn to the amusing Moore County Jail Museum.
 Constructed of red bricks and heavy oak timber, this fine looking building began welcoming inmates back in 1893 and remained in operation right through to 1990 before being transformed into a tourist attraction.

-Moore County Jail Museum, May 2007.
+May 2007.
 Located right on Lynchburg’s main square, you can enter the museum for a one-dollar fee.
-Home to just four cells (two for males, two for females), the jail was apparently famous for having a cosy family-like atmosphere.
-As you explore you’ll see portraits of the various sheriffs, you can wander in and out of the cells (the above picture is of my buddy Jon looking suitably mean for the camera) and sign the guestbook before you leave.
-Well worth a buck!
+Home to just four cells (two for males, two for females), the jail was apparently famous for having a cosy, family-like atmosphere.
+As you explore you’ll see portraits of the various sheriffs and you can wander in and out of the cells at will.
+The above picture is of my buddy Jon looking suitably mean for the camera.
+Make sure to sign the guestbook before you leave!
+All in all well worth a buck!

 Like this?
 Then check out more of my articles from around Tennessee.

 Or maybe take a look at my reports from across The USA.